JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

 Worked more on my "100" hours project!

-Users can now sign in with magic links through their email 🪄
+Users can now sign in with magic links through their email!

 Shame that for forgot passwords I can't just tell it, hey do this same exact thing, but redirect them to reset password page instead of the dashboard 🙃